A maps view is used to display multiple records from your database in a Google map.

 Units: select which unit of measuring distance will be used on the map: Miles or Kilometers.

 Starting Range: the distance of the range to search by based on the selected unit (above).
 A record address must be within this distance of the searched address.

 Starting Point: Blank, Specific Address, or User's Current Location.
-If Blank, then no records will show until the user initiates a chat.
+If Blank, then no records will show until the user initiates a search.
 If an address is provided then the map will start with records closest to that address.
 When using the User's Current Location, the browser will ask the user's permission to locate them and use that location.

 Pagination: pagination determines how many records will show at one time.
 If the total number of records exceeds the pagination number, then links will be added to the table to navigate all the pages.
+Options here include:

 Pin Colors: add custom rules to display different pin colors based on criteria you define.

 Record Filters: filters give the user tools to further refine which records the calendar will show.
 You can add filters as options for the user to add, or as a menu.

 User Filters: enabling user filters presents options for a user to add any filters they'd like to the map.
 This will then display an "add filter" link above the map.
 The map will update as soon as a filter is added.
 Multiple filters can be added as needed.